espocrm/documentation/docs/user-guide/stream.md

     If a user does not have *all* access level for all entity types, there are possible scenarios leading to an empty or not complete result list being displayed.
 It's a server load optimization measure when it would take too much of resources to find the first records the user has access to.
 Consider adding some search filters in such cases.

+The full-text search is applied when using the text filter.

 ## See also

 * [Activity Stream – Keep up with changes](https://www.espocrm.com/tips/activity-stream/)